-Setting up effective referral tracking is a pivotal step for any business looking to leverage word-of-mouth marketing to boost growth and strengthen customer relationships.
+Setting up effective referral tracking is a pivotal step for any business looking to leverage word of mouth marketing to boost growth and strengthen customer relationships.
 A robust referral program not only incentivizes your existing customers to introduce your products or services to new prospects but also provides critical data to help refine marketing strategies and increase ROI.

 In this article, we'll explore the essential components and best practices for establishing a successful referral tracking system.
 Whether you're a small business owner just starting out or a seasoned marketer looking to enhance an existing program, understanding how to track referrals efficiently can transform your approach to customer acquisition and retention.

-What is Referral Tracking?
+- What is Referral Tracking?

 Referral tracking is the process of monitoring and recording the activities and outcomes related to referrals made by existing happy customers.
 This allows businesses to identify which referrals are successful, understand how they were initiated, and ensure that appropriate rewards are distributed to those who referred their friends and family members.
 What exactly is important to track in your referral program?